JereKuusela/valheim-expand_world/publish/README.md

 Installing this mod pack over the existing Expand World should work automatically.

 Old config and yaml files are automatically used by the new mods.

+If biomes borders have changed, make sure that "Legacy Generation" is enabled in the `expand_world_data.cfg`.

 If there are issues, remove the `Expand World.dll` manually.